Turkey seeks crowd-pleasing win over Wales after Italy loss | Sports-Games

 Turkey's attacking efforts amounted to one shot off target and two blocked.

-“I think we're a team and a country that has to be together because otherwise there's bigger nations, there's nations with more money, more people, a bigger pool of players, that are going to be battling us,” Morrell said.
+''I think we’re a team and a country that has to be together because otherwise there’s bigger nations, there’s nations with more money, more people, a bigger pool of players, that are going to be battling us,” said Wales midfielder Joe Morrell, who set up Kieffer Moore’s equalizer in the game against the Swiss.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)